Management Training Courses

 Executive summary of the subject matter:

-Technical analysis toolkit (management frameworks, decision models,
+Technical analysis toolkit (management frameworks, decision-models, and checklists)

 Experiential work-based assessment project